 Diversity on campus makes us better and stronger.
 It allows us to be innovative and creative.
 The more ideas and perspectives we can bring to campus, the better poised we are to solve the complex problems of living in a globally interconnected society.

 Additionally, employers seek employees who have intercultural and teamwork skills, global knowledge and experience with social responsibility.
-A 2008 study conducted by the Association for American Colleges and Universities reported that 46% of employers felt that students were not well prepared in the area of global knowledge and only 38% of employers found that students were well prepared in intercultural skills.
+A 2015 study conducted by the Association for American Colleges and Universities reported that 78% of employers felt that college should learn intercultural skills, and 96% of employers thought college should prepare students to solve problems with people whose views are different from their own.
 Marquette students will be better prepared in these essential areas through our increased diversity.

 Once we achieve this goal, Marquette will be eligible for Title V federal funds.
 Although increased federal funding is not the reason we decided to pursue this goal, these funds foster the general development of the university and can be used for a wide range of things to benefit all students, including educational materials, improved facilities, faculty development, tutoring or counseling programs, and other student support services.

 According to the latest data from the Western Interstate Commission on Higher Education, the overall number of high school graduates is expected to plateau over the next decade, but the share of those students who are students of color will increase, particularly those with Hispanic heritage.
 By the 2031-32 school year, the percentage of high school graduates who are Hispanic is expected to reach 24% of all high school grads.